Download PERT Chart Excel Template

 The Difference Between A PERT and A Gantt chart

-Mostly people interconnect PERT with Gantt.
+Most people interconnect PERT with Gantt Chart.
 The similarity among these two is both tools break the project down into smaller pieces to manage the project effectively at ease.
 As smaller tasks are easily manageable.

 Therefore, another similarity is that both techniques prefer task allocation.
 This means that an order is made which tasks need to do be done first and which one after that.